-‘Rising Five’ by Norman Nicholson is a four stanza poem which is divided into varying sets of lines.
+‘Rising Five’ by Norman Nicholson is a four stanza poem that is divided into varying sets of lines.
 The longest stanzas contain nine lines, and the shortest, six.
 One of the most striking aspects of this poem is the way in which the lines are formatted.
-In an effort to emphasize the repetition of “not” statements, the poet has indented those lines in.
+In an effort to emphasize the repetition of “not” statements, the poet has indented those lines.
 This helps to create a rhythm from stanza to stanza and draw further attention to the theme the poet intended.

 Analysis of Rising Five

 In the first stanza of this poem, the speaker presents the reader with a few personal details about his life that help to draw one into the narrative.
 The poem begins with the specific, a child that the narrator is raising, and ends with broad statements on life and death.

 In the first lines, the poet is relaying the words of a supplementary character in this narrative.
 The son of the speaker, or at least someone who he is taking care of, refers to himself as “rising five.”
 This child does not want to be “four” any longer, but instead claims to be closer to five.
 As the poet writes this section he adds in intimate details of the boy’s appearance.

 The speaker describes the “little coils of hair” which bounce on the child’s head and the little glasses, or “spectacles” that he wears.
 The child is full of life, and his eyes, enhanced by magnification, make them appear to be “brim[ming]” over the frame.